5 min Read

-You’ve reviewed the walking route to school.
-You’ve worked with her on opening and closing her snack containers.
-You’ve carefully curated her first day of school outfit.
+The lead-up to middle school is a major milestone, both for your child and you.
+You’ve probably both spent the summer thinking about the transition.
+You’re going to review the walking route to school.
+You’re going to work with her on opening and closing her snack containers.
+You’re going to carefully curate her first day of school outfit.

 While this was the kind of legwork you put in as a parent before your child headed into kindergarten, what are you doing now that they’re off to middle school?
 Like that first year of school, junior high school can bring a new environment and sometimes a completely new school and it’s helpful to prep both parent and pupil.
 Here are six ways to get your child ready for this new chapter in their academic career.